-- 3. The first stage of preparation is for the candidate to make contact with the Membership Secretary of the Institution. - 4.
-It is not normally possible to register with the SocEnv other than through a nominated Institution.
-Whilst the principles are the same, and all nominated Institutions must meet the SocEnv criteria as minima, there are some differences between Institutions; both in the way the common requirements are expressed and in the way compliance is tested.
-Institutions have the right to be more demanding than SocEnv (but not less), because the Professional Review is also a concurrent test for acceptance into membership of a designated class of a specialist professional body.
+- 6. The first stage of preparation is for the candidate to make contact with the Membership Secretary of the Institution who will advise on the administrative arrangements for the Professional Review Interview. - 7.
+It is not normally possible to register with the Society for the Environment (SocEnv) other than through a nominated Institution, such as the IAgrE.
+Whilst the principles are the same, and all nominated Institutions must meet the SocEnv criteria, there are some differences between Institutions; both in the way the common requirements are expressed and in the way compliance is tested.
+Institutions have